 - $17 billion to improve infrastructure at coastal ports, inland ports, waterways, and land ports of entry at the borders

-What types of grants for infrastructure development will be distributed through IIJA?
+What types of grants for infrastructure development are being distributed through IIJA?

-The IIJA will distribute funds through a combination of formula grants for states, whose amounts will be determined based on factors such as population or state size; and competitive grants, which cities, towns and municipalities can compete or directly apply to receive.
+The IIJA distributes funds through a combination of formula grants for states, whose amounts have been determined based on factors such as population or state size; and competitive grants, which cities, towns and municipalities can compete or directly apply to receive.

-How will IIJA formula grants break down state by state?
+How do IIJA formula grants break down by state?

 Select each state to see a breakdown of formula funds by program.
 Also download a PDF of this breakdown here.

-What are some of the IIJA competitive grants that are or will be available?
+What are some examples of IIJA competitive grants?

-Following are 25 competitive grant programs for local governments.
-Download the entire list with full details here.
+Following are 25 competitive grant programs for local governments, whose deadlines vary.
+Please refer to the list with full details here for more info on what's available for distribution.

 - Rebuilding American Infrastructure Sustainably and Equitably (RAISE) Grants – $7.5 billion